blinken/amz_sp_api/lib/vendor-direct-fulfillment-transactions-api-model/docs/VendorTransactionApi.md

 api_instance = AmzSpApi::VendorDirectFulfillmentTransactionsApiModel::VendorTransactionApi.new

-transaction_id = "transaction_id_example" # String | Previously returned in the response to the POST request of a specific transaction.
+transaction_id = 'transaction_id_example' # String | Previously returned in the response to the POST request of a specific transaction.

 begin